chipweinberger/flutter_blue_plus/README.md

 ## Other BLE Libraries

 These other libraries are worth considering.
-They support more platforms than FBP, but are harder to use & less polished.
+They support more platforms than FBP, but not to the same quality as FBP.

 - [bluetooth_low_energy](https://pub.dev/packages/bluetooth_low_energy)
 - [universal_ble](https://pub.dev/packages/universal_ble)